-Professors: Katherine A. Hoffman, Landis K. Magnuson; Associate Professor: Katherine M. Bentz; Assistant Professors: Kimberly Kersey Asbury, Lisa A. Cleveland, Sean M. Parr; Lecturers: Rachelle Beaudoin, Megan Bogonovich, Luke Buffenmyer, Rev. Bede G. Camera, O.S.B., Margo Johnson, Rev. Iain G. MacLellan, O.S.B., Elsa Voelcker.
+Professors: Katherine A. Hoffman, Landis K. Magnuson; Associate Professors: Kimberly Kersey-Asbury, Katherine M. Bentz; Assistant Professors:, Francis Kayali, Sean M. Parr; Lecturers: Rachelle Beaudoin, Megan Bogonovich, Luke Buffenmyer, Rev. Bede G. Camera, O.S.B., Karen Hillson, Rev. Iain G. MacLellan, O.S.B., Elsa Voelcker.

 The Fine Arts major is designed to provide a strong foundation in the study of the visual arts and music within a liberal arts education.
 The course requirements for the Fine Arts major provide a focused path of study in one of three emphasis areas: Art History, Studio Art, or Music.
-The emphasis requirements also provide students with the opportunity to partake of the interdisciplinary nature of the Fine Arts program.
+The emphasis requirements also provide students with the opportunity to partake in the interdisciplinary nature of the Fine Arts program.
 The Fine Arts curriculum provides courses which develop analytical and technical skills, emphasize critical inquiry and aesthetic appreciation, and foster an understanding of the historical, cultural, and philosophical dimensions of the arts.
 In addition to the course requirements, all Fine Arts majors are required to complete the Senior Seminar, a Senior Thesis Project, and a Senior Comprehensive Examination.
 The Senior Thesis Project culminates in a public presentation representing the student's achievement in a specific area of the Fine Arts.

 The Fine Arts degree program prepares students for a wide array of career opportunities in arts management and administration; museum, gallery, curatorial work; digital and graphic design; visual communications and media marketing; and graduate studies in art history, arts education, art therapy, and musicology.
 Several Fine Arts courses offer a service-learning option which allows students to apply their skills and talents in outreach to community organizations.
-Student internships are available through the oncampus gallery and performing arts center as well as off-campus sites such as local museums, galleries, advertising and graphic design companies, music schools and performing organizations.
+Student internships are available through the on-campus gallery and performing arts center as well as off-campus sites such as local museums, galleries, advertising and graphic design companies, music schools and performing organizations.
 Fine Arts majors are also encouraged to study abroad.
-Further, students are also encouraged to participate in the annual Juried Student Art Show, the annual artist-in-residence program, and in student organizations such as the Art Society and Anselmian Music Society.
-Music emphasis students have the opportunity to perform in the Saint Anselm College Choir, the jazz band, or flute ensemble.
-In addition, Fine Arts majors may attend regular on-campus gallery exhibits, the annual Fine Arts guest lectures and performances, and field trips to art exhibits and concert performances.
+Students may participate in the annual Juried Student Art Show, attend the Fine Arts Lecture and Performance Series, and join student clubs such as the Art Society, Lucubrations, and the Anselmian Music Society.
+Music emphasis students have opportunities for performance in the Saint Anselm College Choir, the jazz band, or chamber music ensemble.
+In addition, Fine Arts classes make field trips to art exhibitions, and concert performances to art centers in the region.